All Posts

 Preparing for a sale before-hand makes this process much quicker.
 The best option is to open a new domain register account for just the business/domain you want to sell.
 This means a new GoDaddy/NameCheap Account, or a new Google ID/Google Domains Account.

 What we typically recommend to sellers is to get a new google email address, then create a new domain holding account just for the business they are selling, and transfer the domain to that account.
+Then it’s as simple as giving the email/password to the buyer, and they change the payment information and password.
+Domain transferred!
+This goes for the hosting provider as well, if the hosting details are in the same account as other web properties, that makes it very difficult to transfer.

 Is a business that’s less than a year old worth much?

 To start with, if your a seller, then the business is going to be worth a great deal more to you than it is to a buyer.
 This is one of the due diligence points that we look through when purchasing a business (real site age).
 Finding out the true age of a site can be tricky.
 Domain names that are only a year old doesn’t necessarily mean the business is only a year old.
+A quick trick is to use archive.org to see what the site looked like in the past.